urbainvaes/vim-tmux-pilot/README.md

 - If the behaviour at the boundary is set to **create**, a container corresponding to the type of lowest precedence will be created.
-  That way, the behaviour is consistent between containers.
+  This way, the behaviour is consistent between containers.

 - If the behaviour at the boundary is set to **reflect**, the focus will move to the opposite container of lowest precedence.
   In case there isn't one,
-  containers of lower precedence will be used, or the key will be sent to the program is none is available.
+  containers of higher precedence will be used, or the key will be sent to the program is none is available.

 - If the behaviour at the boundary is set to **ignore**, the key is simply ignored (in `vim`) or fed to the program running in the container (in `tmux`).

-Internally, the `tmux` command `showenv [-g]` is used to read configuration variables in `tmux`.
+Internally, the `tmux` command `showenv [-g]` is used to read configuration variables.
-This means that these variables can be changed on the fly from within `tmux` using the `tmux` command `setenv [-g]`.
+This means that these variables can be changed on the fly from within `tmux` using the command `setenv [-g]`.
 Variables in the local environment (declared without the `-g` flag) take precedence over variables in the global environement.
 For example, in a shell: